 Electricity

 Repair Category 2

-Notes Whilst the fusebox has been replaced, the wiring age cannot be verified and may be original.
+Notes The electrical installation appears to be of a mixed age with some older components apparent.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+I am informed an EICR is in place.
+All relating documentation should be passed to the buyer and retained.